wearelighthouse/devDependencies/README.md

 ### Single-use / Unique

 Sometimes you'll create a large, complex SVG with built-in animation and specific ID's to attach events to (you clever clogs).
-As we don't need to load this _everywhere_, we store it directly in the `/svg/` folder and reference it there.
+As we don't need to load this _everywhere_, we store in the `/svg/single/` folder and reference it from there.